sudapure/sudapure/docs/mlops_readme.md

 **NN model Optimization**: This phase involves optimization of NN architectures using different algorithms/techniques the optimization can occur at different stages from NN modeling to gradient optimizer to loss functions etc. techniques like post training quantization and quantization aware training also incorporated in this phase of development.

 ### AI/NN Deployment Solution
-This phase mainly involves selection of appropriate inference engine framework by considering the deployable production scenarios, like in case of CPU based deployment we can make use of OpenVino and for GPU?s TensorRT is the choice.
+This phase mainly involves selection of appropriate inference engine framework by considering the deployable production scenarios, like in case of CPU based deployment we can make use of OpenVino and for GPU's TensorRT is the choice.
 This also includes **Inference Optimization** using which the research oriented models can be optimized using inference engine accelerators.

 ## DEVELOPMENT PROCESS/ Code of Conduct